Understanding Your DS-2019

 Maintaining Your Records

-The J-1 visitor is responsible for maintaining copies of all DS-2019s that he or she obtains during the program.
+The J-1 visitor is responsible for maintaining copies of all DS-2019s that he or she receives during their program.
 It is important that you save the copies in a secure location as you may be asked to present them when applying for future immigration benefits, a waiver of the two-year home residence requirement, or other applications.
 Berkeley International Office does not maintain signed copies of the DS-2019.